 Located inside the military cantonment of Landi Kotal, near the famous Khyber Pass, the acacia remains encircled by a rusting chain.
 There’s even a plaque nearby that tells the story, though whether it’s more of a joke now or a warning, no one really knows.

-Locals and soldiers alike have kept the tree’s legacy alive, partly because it’s hilarious, and partly because it’s… oddly profound.
-It’s become a strange little monument to imperial absurdity.
+Locals and soldiers alike have kept the tree’s legacy alive, partly because it’s hilarious, and partly because it’s oddly profound.
+Visitors to the cantonment often make a special trip to see the imprisoned acacia, taking photos and marveling at the sheer ridiculousness of colonial bureaucracy.

 And honestly?
 It deserves that spotlight.